 There is a hole on both spindle assemblies to mount the Computer Sensor Mount on the desired side of your trike.
-The mount and lock nut should be on the bottom of the spindle with only the bolt and washer on top.
+The Mount and the Bolt should be on the bottom of the spindle assembly with only the lock-nut on top.